umbraco-community/awesome-umbraco/README.md

 * [ezSearch](http://our.umbraco.org/projects/website-utilities/ezsearch) - Add-on website search.
 * [Slimsy](http://our.umbraco.org/projects/website-utilities/slimsy) - Responsive Images using Slimmage for Umbraco 7
 * [Cultiv DynamicRobots](https://our.umbraco.org/projects/website-utilities/cultiv-dynamicrobots) - Updates the host in robots.txt for multisite solution

+## Umbraco products

+These are paid for products from the Umbraco HQ team.

+* [Umbraco Forms](http://umbraco.com/forms) - The new Contour, use this to add forms to your site.
+* [Courier](http://umbraco.com/products/more-add-ons/courier-2) - Deploy changes from within the back-office